hosamelshazly92/Calculator/README.md

 ## Notes for the calculator code
-This code will be created for performing the most basic arithmetic operations, that will use the four common math operations, such as addition, substraction, multiplication and divsion
+Performing the most basic arithmetic operations, that will use the four common math operations, such as addition, substraction, multiplication and divsion